Sleep Hygiene Tips for Shift Workers

 How can I create a sleep-friendly environment?

-What foods and drinks should I avoid before sleep?
+What should I avoid eating and drinking before going to sleep?

 Are naps beneficial for shift workers?